Disability History

 Asylum Magazine, Vol 1 Issue 1, Spring 1986

-In the UK, the closure of long stay Asylums was largely supported across the political divide and by workers and patients’ movements.
+In the UK the closure of long stay Asylums was largely supported across the political divide including by workers and patients’ movements.
 Yet there were deep concerns about it being implemented under a right-wing Government which prioritised cost cutting and stressed individual responsibility over socialised care.
-Given the devastation the Government was inflicting on working-class communities, especially in the north of England and Wales, there were concerns about what they would do to mental health care.
-Activists were anxious that patients might be liberated from the old mental hospitals but end up isolated and unsupported in the community.
+After all, this was during the 1984-5 Miners’ Strike and given the devastation the Government was inflicting on working-class communities, especially in the north of England, there were concerns about what would happen to mental health care.
+For example, whether patients would be liberated from the old mental hospitals but end up isolated and unsupported in the community.

-This was the context in which Asylum was founded, a group of workers, activists and patients coming together to explore the possibilities of a new mental health system and to voice concerns about the shape of ‘care in the community’.
+This was the context in which Asylum was founded.
 Yet, even at its inception, it was at the centre of controversy.
-The Wakefield meeting was initially supported by the local Health Authority, but when it’s Chairman discovered that trade union activists were involved, he tried to cancel it.
+It originated at an innocuously titled event, “Closing the Institutions – What comes next?” organised for mental health and learning disability staff in Wakefield, South Yorkshire.
+Initially supported by the local Health Authority, when they discovered one of the speakers was a Trade Unionist and political opponent of the Chairman, they tried to cancel it.
 One of the organisers, Lin Bigwood, was a psychiatric nurse who had already established a reputation as a troublemaker for trying to expose two Consultant Psychiatrists for systematically sexually abusing female patients in a hospital where she had worked in York.
-Not known for doing as she was told, she refused to cancel the event, and it went ahead.
+Not known for doing as she was told, she refused to cancel the event, and it went ahead anyway.

-At the end of the lively meeting, which involved participation from mental health workers in Trieste, delegates decided to establish a magazine to introduce the idea of a ‘democratic psychiatry’ to a British audience; to debate how community care could be developed in a more progressive way; and to create a dialogue between mental health workers and service users or patients.
+At the end of conference, Alec Jenner, one of the few psychiatrists in Britain to take an interest in the Italian movement, suggested establishing a mental health magazine to continue these discussions.
+Soon after, a group of workers, activists and patients came together at Jenner’s house to establish Asylum magazine, to introduce the idea of a ‘democratic psychiatry’ to a British audience; to debate how community care could be developed in a more progressive way; and to create a dialogue between mental health workers and service users or patients.
 The founders wanted an alternative to stuffy professional journals, a magazine that was not overly technical, and did not privilege psychiatry or psychology, including supposed ‘alternatives’ like psychoanalysis (which was often promoted by mental health radicals at the time).

 The title of the magazine was chosen ironically; ‘Asylum’ was the original name of the journal produced first in 1851 by the Association of Hospital Doctors, a precursor the present-day British Journal of Psychiatry.
 It was also about embracing the ideal of genuine asylum.
 Asylum is a Latin word derived from the earlier Greek asulon which means refuge and is related to asulos meaning inviolable.
 So the idea was that the magazine would be an inviolable refuge for heretical views and people.